headamage/wilson-prime-finder/README.md

-# Wilson's prime number finder
+# Wilson's prime number finder for the Raspberry Pi

 This script accepts a range of numbers given by the user and looks for prime numbers within it using Wilson's theorem.
 It prints the results on screen as each number in the range is checked.